neilkatin/lahcert-activation-process/source/activation.rst

 be tracked and under positive control.

 The new policy is to either check in via ham radio or text, or if neither of those work to go to the ARK and check in there.
+(ECC members may go to the EOC instead).

 If the internet is out it is very hard to handle those check-ins remotely, so we'll need a core staff at the :term:`ARK` to handle the check-ins.